 The FSS is a summary of the Fund's approach to funding liabilities.
-It is not an exhaustive statement of policy on all issues, for example there are a number of separate statements published by the Fund including the Investment Strategy Statement, Governance Strategy and Communications Strategy.
+It is not an exhaustive statement of policy on all issues, for example there are a number of separate statements published by the Fund including the Statement of Investment Principles/Investment Strategy Statement, Governance Strategy and Communications Strategy.
 In addition, the Fund publishes an Annual Report and Accounts with up to date information on the Fund.

-These documents can be found on the web at http://www.lewishampensions.org
+These documents can be found on the web at www.lewishampensions.org/lewisham-pension-fund/about-us/forms-and-publications/